kenjo-san/project-2/README.md

 # elisoft-project is only one of my projects.
 I'm learning bootstrap 5 with this project.
+This project's copyrights are Arin Yazilim's.
+You can use this project just because you are studying in somethings, working on websites.
+But, no one can sell this project.